 Amsterdam, Berlin, Florence, Madrid, Paris and Ladakh, India are just some of the places where students have gone as part of their Marianopolis experience.
-Students can also participate in study trips to places such as Cuba and Mexico, excellent places to practice Spanish!
+Students can also participate in study trips to places such as Cuba and Mexico.

 You can also participate in a certificate in Environmental Studies, Gender and Sex/uality Studies, International Studies, Law and Social Justice, Native Studies or Third World Studies.